SUBSEQUENT BREAST CANCER

 The PanCare materials are free to use for anyone aiming to inform about late effects and long-term survivorship care.
 However, no financial advantage may be achieved.
 All communication should reference PanCare and link to the PanCare website.

-a This recommendation reflects the recommendations of the preliminary updated evidence-based IGHG breast cancer guideline.
-The guideline will be published in a peer-reviewed journal soon.
+a This recommendation reflects the recommendations of the IGHG Breast cancer guideline (Updated breast cancer surveillance recommendations

-b For survivors treated with high abdominal field radiation above the diaphragm at a young age the surveillance decision should be an individual one, taking into account additional risk factors (patient age, family history, menopausal status, other previous cancer treatment) and personal values regarding the potential advantages and disadvantages of surveillance (see Survivor Information Form).
+c For survivors treated with upper abdominal field radiation that can extend above the diaphragm likely exposing breast tissue at a young age or ≥200 mg/m2 doxorubicin, the surveillance decision should be an individual one, taking into account other contributing factors (patient age, family history, menopausal status, other previous cancer treatment, treatment era) and personal values regarding the potential advantages and disadvantages of surveillance (see Survivor Information Form in Appendix E in the recommendations).